Visa Isn’t as Fast as You Think — And Blockchain Just Passed It

 they will likely redefine what a payment network is.

-The on‑chain payment stack has already reached a level where it surpasses traditional payment networks in throughput.
+The onchain payment stack has already reached a point where its throughput exceeds that of traditional payment networks.

-But the real shift is not just in the numbers; it begins with a fundamental transformation of payment infrastructure.
+But the real shift is not just about performance metrics — it begins with a fundamental change in payment infrastructure architecture.

-- Stage 2: 100% on‑chain payments led by big tech – both authorization and settlement on‑chain.
+- Stage 2: Big Tech adoption of 100% onchain payments — both authorization and settlement onchain

-- Stage 3: On‑chain transactions fully replace traditional payment networks – a complete redefinition of global payment infrastructure.
+- Stage 3: Onchain transactions fully replacing traditional payment networks — a redefinition of global payment infrastructure

 We are standing at the very beginning of this transition.

-And the fact that the on‑chain payment stack can already process thousands of TPS
+And the fact that the onchain payment stack can already process several thousand TPS

-quietly proves that this future has, in many ways, already begun.
+quietly signals that this future is not theoretical — it has already begun.

 Younchan Jung